|

 d.
 9-6-1816 Edinburgh, Scotland Burial cited in register of St. Cuthbert's Parish. |

 James Boswell, 9th Laird of Auchinleck (1740–1795) was a lawyer, diarist, and author born in Edinburgh, Scotland; he is best known for his biography of Samuel Johnson.
-His book Boswell In Search Of A Wife 1766-1769 is on archive.org, "The Star and Garter in Writer's Court, kept by John Clerihue, a favorite tavern for lawyers" is likely a footnote, Clerihue's was mentioned several times.
-So now I know the full name of the owner and the year.
+His book Boswell In Search Of A Wife 1766-1769 is on archive.org, "The Star and Garter in Writers' Court, kept by John Clerihue, a favorite tavern for lawyers" is likely a footnote, Clerihue's was mentioned several times.

 Sir Walter Scott (1771–1832) wrote Guy Mannering in 1815.
 The story is set in the 1760s to 1780s.
 It has a character named Mr. Paulus Pleydell, an advocate from Edinburgh.
-The Anglo-American Magazine of 1852 had an article in which Vair Clirehugh was described as "a lineal descendant of the Clirehugh immortalized in Guy Mannering as the host of the tavern where Pleydell and his convivial confrères used to hold their high jinks."
 The following are quotes from the book, they name the tavern owner as Clerihugh.
 Other sources spelled it Clirehugh.

 "His honour," said the chairman, "will be at Clerihugh's about this time--Hersell could hae tell'd ye that, but she thought ye wanted to see his house." [http://www.fullbooks.com/Guy-Mannering6.html from Chapter XXXVI]